bhxp/GPT-PLUS/README.md

 bhop License

-Permission is hereby granted, free of charge, to any person obtaining a copy of GPT+ (the "Work"), to use, promote, and distribute verbatim copies of the Work for non-commercial purposes only, provided that bhop is credited as the original creator.
+Permission is hereby granted, free of charge, to any person obtaining a copy of GPT+ (the "Work"), to use, promote, and distribute verbatim copies of GPT+ for non-commercial purposes only, provided that bhop is credited as the original creator.

 Any modification, redistribution, or commercial use of GPT+ requires prior written permission from bhop.